 - States of Matter: The three main forms a chemical can be in—solid, liquid, or gas

-- Suspension: A mixture with large particles that will settle out of the solution over time.
-Since the suspension is not homogeneous, it is not a solution.
+- Suspension: A mixture with large particles that will precipitate over time.
+Since the suspension is not homogeneous, these are not solutions.